UGI Urges Residents to Prepare for Storm Conditions and Follow Safe Practices While Clearing Ice and Snow

-With significant snow accumulations and sleet predicted beginning Monday evening and continuing through Wednesday morning, UGI encourages residents to be “winter-wise” by preparing for the storm and using safe practices when clearing ice and snow on their property.
+With a prediction of accumulating snow and extreme cold weather, UGI encourages residents to be “winter-wise” by preparing for the storm and using safe practices when clearing ice and snow on their property.
+Safety tips include:

 - For your personal safety, stay indoors as much as possible.
 When outdoors, wear warm clothing and cover exposed skin.
 Use multiple layers to maintain warmth.
 Seniors should take extra care outdoors to avoid slips and falls from icy conditions.